0xblockbard/aptos-crowd/README.md

 Looking ahead, here are some plans to expand the features and capabilities of AptosCrowd in Phase 2.

 ### Planned Features:
-- **DAO Governance**:  Implementing a Decentralized Autonomous Organization (DAO) to involve the community in decision-making processes, such as setting platform fees and initiating internally funded campaigns.
+- **DAO Governance**:  Implementing a Decentralised Autonomous Organization (DAO) to involve the community in decision-making processes, such as setting platform fees and initiating internally funded campaigns.

-- **Enhanced Campaign Creation**: Enable more detailed descriptions with text and multimedia (images and videos) for campaigns to better showcase their cause.
+- **Enhanced Campaign Creation**: Enable more detailed descriptions with text and multimedia (images and videos) for campaigns to showcase their cause better.

 - **User Profiles**: Introducing profiles where users can showcase the campaigns they've supported or created, along with features like comments and favourites to foster community engagement.